d-ries/linux-essentials/09_usersandpermissions/exercises/users/99_exercises.md

 What is changed in the file /etc/group?

 ## Task 12
-Does the directory /home/jan still exist?
-YES / NO
+Does the directory /home/john still exist?

 ## Task 13
-Create a user Piet, by only specifying its username and that he must have a home folder.
+Create a user Sarah, by only specifying the username and that she must have a home folder.

 ## Task 14
 Examine the files that have been modified<br />